Quantitative feasibility study of sequential neutron captures using intense lasers: Contemporary laser-based neutron sources

 The most common method for generating neutrons with an intense laser pulse involves high-energy electron \cite{pomerantz2014ultrashort, Gunther_NC_2022} or ion \cite{roth2013bright} beams accelerated from solid or foam targets.
 While the former case exploits photoreactions induced by Bremsstrahlung $\gamma$ rays emitted by the electron beam, the latter relies on nuclear fusion reactions triggered by fast protons or deuterons on either light nuclei (e.g., Li or Be) \cite{roth2013bright} or heavy nuclei (e.g., Pb or Au) \cite{horny2022high}.

-Experimentally, 100~J-class, picosecond-duration laser systems have proven effective to produce bright sources of neutrons.
+Experimentally, 100~J-class, picosecond-duration laser systems have proven effective in producing bright sources of neutrons.
 However, the higher intensity and repetition rate of upcoming multi-PW, few-femtosecond laser systems have the potential to enhance proton acceleration to energies over 100~MeV, where the efficiency of the spallation process in high-$Z$ nuclei drastically increases~\cite{Martinez_MRE_2022}.
 Such a configuration, which is considered in the following numerical study, is schematically shown in Fig.~\ref{fig:ldns}.

 Figure~\ref{fig:FigB} displays typical proton (blue) and neutron (orange, green) energy spectra, as simulated using the setup of Fig.~\ref{fig:ldns}.
 The laser-induced proton acceleration is described in 2D3V geometry (2D in space, 3D in momentum) with the particle-in-cell \textsc{calder} code~\cite{lefebvre2003electron}.
 The shown proton spectrum is that obtained from a double-layer target (a carbon plasma layer of 20-$\upmu$m thickness and 1-$n_c$ density, attached to a 115~nm, $200\,n_c$ CH$_2$ foil)~\cite{horny2022high} irradiated by a 1~PW, $2\times 10^{21}\,\rm cm^{-2}$, 20~fs laser pulse.
 Neutron generation in the Pb converter (of variable thickness $L_c$) is treated by the Monte Carlo \textsc{fluka} code \cite{bohlen2014fluka, vlachoudis2009flair}.